Joiry/HSL_Carp/qc_trim.md

 ~~~

 As stated above, the main need for trimming is to remove adapter content, and we tend to be less concerned with quality scores these days.
-There are still cases where quality trimming is needed.
+There are still cases where quality trimming is needed - for example transcriptome assembly.

 ~~~
 $ sbatch -o bbduk.%j.out --wrap="bbduk.sh -Xmx1g in=ecoli_ref-5m.fastq.gz out=ecoli_ref-5m.trim.adapt.fastq.gz minlen=50 ref=adapters.fa ktrim=r k=23 mink=11 hdist=1 tpe tbo"